rragasa/react-basics-bootcamp/tasks/Step3.md

 </form>
 ```

+5. When the user clicks "Next", then the `step` should adjust accordingly and the people's names should be collected and added to an array in the `App` component's `state` called `names`.

 ## Hints

 1. A function which runs on form's submission in React is in the `onSubmit` event.
-2. The following component will show if the `cheeky` statement is truthy:
+2. The following component will show only when the `cheeky` statement is truthy:

 ```
 {cheeky && <AmazingComponent />}